fcastro25/chipLoadCalculator/README.md

 ## Features

 * Calculate chip load for the provided parameters;
-* Generate a graph with actual chip load value as well as a range of values around the actual one;
+* Generate a graph with the actual chip load value as well as a range of values around the actual one;
 * Export an imagem of the whole GUI.